-However, unlike a typical loan, this loan is attached to your property (not you) and is paid back alongside your property tax bill as a Local Improvement Charge (LIC).
-The only eligibility is that you need to own a certain percentage of your home.
+However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
+The only eligibility is that you need to own a certain portion of your home.

 Unfortunately, no PACE financing exists in Nunavut.

-Other Financing Options
+Other Energy Financing

 Obviously though, PACE is not the only way to finance a solar system.
-Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgages (for new builds), or through energy loans.
+Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgage (for new builds), or through energy loans.

-Solar Power Nunavut: Summary
+Solar Power Nunavut